City of Manchester, NH Official Web Site

 Poverty, by AmericaMarch 11, 2026

 Desmond, Matthew.
-Poverty, by America Nonfiction
+Poverty, by America.
+Nonfiction

 The United States, the richest country on earth, has more poverty than any other advanced democracy.
 Why?
 In this landmark book, acclaimed sociologist Matthew Desmond draws on history, research, and original reporting to show how affluent Americans knowingly and unknowingly keep poor people poor.